-&lt;sup>163 Irving M. Scott Interview, San Francisco, 7 April 1891, original typescript in Biographical Materials Relating to Irving Murray Scott, Hubert Howe Bancroft Collection, Bancroft Library, University of California Berkeley, Berkeley, 7, Hubert H. Bancroft, Chronicles of the Builders of the Commonwealth, Vol. 1 (San Francisco, 1891), 461.
+163 Irving M. Scott Interview, San Francisco, 7 April 1891, original typescript in Biographical Materials Relating to Irving Murray Scott, Hubert Howe Bancroft Collection, Bancroft Library, University of California Berkeley, Berkeley, 7.
+164 Hubert H. Bancroft, Chronicles of the Builders of the Commonwealth, Vol. I (San Francisco, 1891), 461.

-&lt;sup>165 William D. Walters, American Naval Shipbuilding: 1890-1989, Geographical Review, 90 (2000), 419.
+William D. Walters, American Naval Shipbuilding: 1890-1989, Geographical Review, 90 (2000), 419.

-Union Iron Works Historic District Name of Property San Francisco, California County and State in the 1880s, however, did UIW and other shipyards pioneer a national shipbuilding industry that grew out of established iron machine shops and wooden shipyards and improved many of the characteristics and techniques of each.
+Similar to most of the nation's leading integrated shipyards, UIW's layout consisted of a basic division between shipyard and machine shop.
+This reflected the origins of steel hull shipbuilding in the melding of the wood shipbuilding and metal working industries.
+Ironclad and iron hull shipbuilding during the Civil War first witnessed the amalgamation of these two industries.
+Only in the 1880s, however, did UIW and other shipyards pioneer a national shipbuilding industry that grew out of established iron machine shops and wooden shipyards and improved many of the characteristics and techniques of each.
 Iron works that moved into shipbuilding, in particular, drew from the knowledge and expertise of existing wooden shipbuilding firms and their workers.
+166